Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws

 Furthermore, recent work by \textcite{Lee2024} suggests that fault slip stability may be controlled by the orientation and complexity of surrounding fault networks, with complex fault systems associated with locked segments that promote stick-slip behavior, whereas simpler geometries favor stable creep.
-Several studies have also focused on understanding the role of newly created fracture - or dynamic damage - in the propagation of a single dynamic rupture.
-This damage can significantly affect the high-frequency radiation generated during rupture propagation \parencite{Thomas2018, Okubo2019, Marty2019, Okubo2020}.
-Recent findings highlight radiation from such multifracture structures in subduction zones \parencite{Chalumeau2024}.
-Moreover, as a dynamic rupture propagates, the energy dissipated by off-fault frictional damage becomes critical to consider \parencite{Okubo2019}.
-The fracture energy dissipated within the off-fault volume can be substantial—often comparable to the fracture energy on the main fault itself \parencite{Andrews2005, Okubo2019, Okubo2020}.
-Measurements of off-fault inelastic deformation using radar and optical imagery, when compared with aftershock sequences, indicate that fault systems exhibiting greater off-fault damage tend to produce relatively higher numbers of aftershocks \parencite{Milliner2025}.
-Additionally, dynamic damage has been shown to play a crucial role in controlling the transition to supershear rupture \parencite{Jara2021}.